Blind Room Impulse Response Identification via Reverberant Speech Spectrum Reconstruction: Experiments

 \subsection{Datasets}

-We focus on audios sampled at 16~kHz.
-We use the same training and test sets as in VINP \cite{wang2025vinp}, which are generated by convolving clean speech with RIRs, followed by noise addition.
+We use the 16 kHz training and test sets employed in VINP \cite{wang2025vinp}, which are generated by convolving clean speech with RIRs, followed by noise addition.

-For training, the clean speech consists of 200 hours of high-quality utterances from DNS Challenge~\cite{reddy2020interspeech} and VCTK~\cite{valentini2016investigating}, as well as the whole EARS~\cite{richter2024ears} corpus.
+In the training set, we use 200~h high-quality clean speech from DNS Challenge~\cite{reddy2020interspeech}, VCTK~\cite{valentini2016investigating}, and EARS~\cite{richter2024ears}.
 We use 100,000 reverberant and direct-path RIR pairs simulated by gpuRIR~\cite{diaz2021gpurir}, in which the speaker and microphone are randomly placed in rooms with dimensions randomly selected within a range of 3 m to 15 m for length and width, and 2.5 m to 6 m for height.
 Reverberant RIRs have RT60s uniformly distributed within the range of 0.2~s to 1.5~s.
-To align the clean speech with the recording, we use the direct-path version of the observed signal as the clean speech in our loss function.
-Direct-path RIRs are generated using the same geometric parameters as the reverberant ones but with an absorption coefficient of 0.99.
+Correspondingly, direct-path RIRs are generated using an absorption coefficient of 0.99.
 Noise comes from NOISEX-92~\cite{varga1993assessment} and the training set of REVERB Challenge~\cite{kinoshita2013reverb}.
 The signal-to-noise ratio (SNR) is uniformly distributed within the range of 5~dB to 20~dB.

-We use the SimACE test set proposed in \cite{wang2025vinp}, in which the microphone recordings are generated by convolving the clean speech from the 'si\_et\_05' subset in WSJ0 corpus~\cite{paul1992design} with the downsampled measured RIRs from the 'Single' subset in ACE Challenge~\cite{eaton2016estimation}, and adding noise from the test set in REVERB Challenge with a SNR of 20 dB.
-The reference minimum and maximum RT60s are 0.332~s and 1.22~s, respectively~\cite{eaton2016estimation}.
-During testing, the labels of acoustic parameters are computed from the ground truth RIRs \cite{wang2025vinp}.
+We use the SimACE test set proposed in \cite{wang2025vinp}, in which the recordings are generated by convolving the clean speech from WSJ0 corpus~\cite{paul1992design} with the downsampled and measured RIRs from 'single' subset of ACE Challenge~\cite{eaton2016estimation}, and adding noise from the test set in REVERB Challenge with a SNR of 20 dB.